-- For an associate degree, a minimum of 16 semester credits must be completed either as a full-time student, a continuing education student, or a combination of each from credit courses offered directly by and under the full control of MCC.
+- For an associate degree, a minimum of 16 semester credits must be completed through MCC.
 At least eight credits must be taken in advanced level courses in the student's major.
 Advanced courses carry a course number of 200 or higher.
 Students may not test out of courses in order to fulfill their residency requirement. - For a Professional Certificate, a student must complete at least nine credits or 25% of the credits, whichever is larger, required for the Professional Certificate, at MCC. - For a Certificate, a student must complete at least six credits or 25% of the credits, whichever is larger, required for the Certificate at MCC.